QIP Creates Accessible Web Design for Department of Education Contest

 “It’s a more up-to-date user experience tool,” she said.
 “It’s a fairly new profession, user experience, and we added that more to QIP’s capabilities than ever before with this project.”

-Lindsey said this experience will be useful in future work the company takes on.
+Leigh said this experience will be useful in future work the company takes on.
 QIP has developed websites before, but this time the team wanted to focus on accessibility more than ever.

-“I think there’s a lot of potential in us helping web designers with creating visually engaging and accessible designs,” Lindsey said.
+“I think there’s a lot of potential in us helping web designers with creating visually engaging and accessible designs,” Leigh said.
 “This is a way of bridging that.
 I think that it will definitely create more possibilities and opportunities for us in our future work.”